dargmuesli/nuxt-cookie-control/README.md

   },
   id: 'p', // if unset, `getCookieId(cookie)` returns the cookie's slugified name instead, which e.g. is used to fill the state's `enabledCookieIds` list
   // use a short cookie id to save bandwidth!
+  isPreselected: false // `true` is not GDPR compliant!
+This flag does not enable any cookies, it only preselects the cookie's modal toggle.
+The default is `false`.
   name: {
     en: 'Preferences' // you always have to specify a cookie name (in English) },